Driving Philanthropy for the Future:

 Altamont Court Hotel Kingston Jamaica- 800m distance from meeting

 Note on other events:

-On April 23, Rockefeller Philanthropy Advisors will co-host with WINGS a pre-conference event "Collaborative Pathways to Greater Impact Using the SDGs".
+On April 25, Rockefeller Philanthropy Advisors will co-host with WINGS a lunch meeting on the "Collaborative Pathways to Greater Impact Using the SDGs".
 If you are interested in learning more, or attending, please indicate so in your registration or email Sarah at firstname.lastname@example.org.

 This meeting will occur the week before the Council on Foundation's biennial conference in Miami, a short distance from Jamaica.
 Find our more about their meeting here.
 If you are a WINGS member and planning to register for the CoF Conference, please email Sarah for information regarding WINGS network participation there.